lizhen62017/ISAIAH/README.md

 A bash->slurm->python hybrid interface for benchmarking ion diffusion coefficients using AMBER MD package.

+Update 11/15/2021: How to calculate Water exchange ratio?

+1. Finish the steps 1~3 of the regular User Manual mentioned as below.
+2. Hop to WaterExchange directory.
+3. sbatch Ca.slm.
+4. After job done, sbatch cpu.pbs

 User Manual:

 1. Install AMBER20 following tutorials in this page: http://ambermd.org/.
 Or load AMBER module if using an HPC system with AMBER included.